A Tribute to My Soul Sister Darlene

 She called me to the emergency room over 4 years ago when she was having extreme abdominal pains.
 Because I am a Reiki Master, she asked me to do Reiki on her.
 I did.
 I scanned her body but didn’t tell her until later what I saw: cancer.

 She ended up getting diagnosed with stage 3 colon cancer and having the tumor removed.
-In the early days of her illness, I stayed with her and watched her dog, Onyx, who was later joined by Orion, another German Shepherd.
+In the early days of the illness, I stayed with her and watched her dog, Onyx, who was later joined by Orion, another German Shepherd.
 She said that she always wanted a black female and a white male, for the balance.

 One of the last days that I visited her, I cried and cried before I went to her house.
 I had finally realized why she called me Mario and not Luigi.
 I asked her about that once, why couldn’t I be Luigi and she be Mario?
 “Because Mario goes first,” she said.
 Goes first, what does that mean?